sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 **Class names should communicate useful information to developers** and should reflect design semantics over content semantics.
 In general, **they should reflect the intent and purpose of the design element they represent**.

 Note that this does not preclude presentational class names.
 Grid system classes such as `.grid-3`, utility classes such as `.leader` and `.trailer` (for adding whitespace based on a baseline grid) and `.text-center` are all examples of presentational classes that represent visual semantics.
-They are meaningful to developers, and highly reusable.
+They are meaningful to developers, and are highly reusable.

 *Example*: